Michele0303/tiktok-live-recorder/README.md

 - [ ] Using proxy to bypass login restriction in some country. (only to get the room_id)
 - [ ] Improve the graphical user interface

+## Legal
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by TikTok or any of its affiliates or subsidiaries.
+Use at your own risk.